Christian Women Entrepreneurs

 OurChristianBook.com is an affiliate partner with Amazon, using their affiliate program designed to provide means for sites to earn advertising fees by linking to Amazon.

-Christian Women Entrepreneurs are important.
+Christian Women Entrepreneurs are essential.
 The more I study them, the more I appreciate what they do, and I’m glad being one myself.

 Greater than Normal Financial Risks